LAST UPDATED: June 21, 2019

 The overall performance of your headlights will depend on how they handle road conditions.
 The ballast is a part connected to the LED light that protects it from voltage variation and heat and optimizes power efficiency.
 Bulbs need to be shockproof due to the inevitable bumps in the road, and poorly damped lights may cut out.
 Finally, lights have IP ratings to measure the level of waterproofing.

 - Compatibility: Not every light bulb you come across is going to fit in your vehicle.
-There are a lot of different types out there, and you don't want to waste money buying something you cannot use.
+There are a lot of different types available, and you don't want to waste money buying something you cannot use.
 If you want a specific type of headlight that isn't compatible, you also have the option of investing in a conversion kit.

 - Energy Consumption: Nearly all the energy consumed by LED bulbs is used to produce light.
 This is different from halogens and HIDs, which both give off a lot of heat and can be considered wasteful.
 Energy efficient lights are good for the environment and ultimately good for your wallet.